nourassili/SurviveML/suviveStats.md

-## 🎯 Stats Survival Cheatsheet: The No-BS Edition
+##  Stats Survival Cheatsheet: The No-BS Edition

-### 1. 🧠 The Big Picture
+### 1. Big Picture
 **What is stats really?**
-> A toolbox to help you make decisions when you’re unsure about something — especially based on limited data.
+> A toolbox to help you make decisions when you’re unsure about something especially based on limited data.

 ---